-Student loans are recorded at the contractual amounts owed by students adjusted for unamortized discounts, premiums, unearned income, undisbursed funds, deferred loan fees and the allowance for loan losses.
-Interest income is recorded on the accrual basis of accounting in accordance with the terms of the receivables, except interest accruals which are discontinued when the payment of principal or interest is 90 or more days past due, or when repayment of principal and interest in full is doubtful.
+Student loans are recorded at the contractual amounts owed by students adjusted for unamortized discounts, premiums, unearned income, undisbursed funds, deferred loan fees and the allowance for credit losses.
+Interest income is recorded on the accrual basis of accounting in accordance with the terms of the receivables, except interest accruals that are discontinued when the payment of principal or interest is 90 or more days past due, or when repayment of principal and interest in full is doubtful.
 Payments received on delinquent loans are applied to the principal outstanding until the loan is restored to current status.

 A student loan is impaired when it is probable that the University will be unable to collect all amounts due according to the contractual terms of the loan agreement.
-The measurement of impairment may be based on (i) the present value of the expected future cash flows of the impaired loan discounted at the loan's original effective interest rate or (ii) the observable market price of the impaired loan.
-If the recorded investment of the loan exceeds the measure of impairment, an allowance is recorded in the amount of the excess.
-The University measures impairment by utilizing a discounted cash flow analysis.
+The measurement of the carrying value may be based on (i) the present value of the expected future cash flows of the impaired loan discounted at the loan's original effective interest rate or (ii) the observable market price of the impaired loan.
+If the recorded investment of the loan exceeds the carrying value, an allowance is recorded in the amount of the excess.
 The University's income recognition policies for impaired loans are consistent with those for delinquent loans.
 All loans designated as impaired are either placed on delinquent status or are designated as restructured.
 Payments received on impaired loans are applied to the principal outstanding until the loan is returned to current status.

-On an ongoing basis, management monitors the student loan portfolio and evaluates the adequacy of the allowance for loan losses.
-In determining the adequacy of the allowance for loan losses, management considers such factors as historical loss experience, known problem loans, assessment of economic conditions, and other appropriate data to identify the risks in the student loan portfolio.
-The amount of the allowance for loan losses is based on estimates and the University's actual losses may vary from management's estimates.
-Loans deemed by management to be uncollectible are charged to the allowance for loan losses.
-Recoveries on loans previously charged off are credited to the allowance for loan losses.
-Provisions for loan losses are charged to expense and credited to the allowance for loan losses in amounts that are deemed appropriate by management based upon its evaluation of the known and inherent risks in the student loan portfolio.
-Future additions to the allowance may be necessary based on changes in economic conditions and other factors.
+On an ongoing basis, management monitors the student loan portfolio and evaluates the adequacy of the expected allowance for credit losses over the life of the loans.
+In determining the adequacy of the allowance for credit losses, management considers such factors as historical loss experience, known problem loans, assessment of current economic conditions, reasonable and supportable economic forecasts, and other appropriate data to identify the risks in the student loan portfolio.
+The amount of the allowance for credit losses is based on estimates, and the University's actual losses may vary from management's estimates.
+Loans deemed by management to be uncollectible are charged to the allowance for credit losses.
+Recoveries on loans previously charged off are credited to the allowance for credit losses.
+Provisions for credit losses are charged to expense and credited to the allowance for credit losses in amounts that are deemed appropriate by management based upon its evaluation of the known and inherent risks in the student loan portfolio.
+Future additions to the allowance may be necessary based on changes in current and forecasted economic conditions and other factors.